arturmatlega/instalguru-blog-en/_drafts/how-to-waterproof-bathroom-flooring-and-walls.md

 update_date: 2020-11-09 23:00:00 +0000
 title: How to waterproof bathroom flooring and walls?
 small-intro: Bathroom is particularly prone to moisture and damage from water.
-intro: Bathroom is particularly prone to moisture and damage from water.
+intro: The bathroom is particularly prone to moisture and damage from water.
 Because of this, make sure to protect the room against those dangers.
-Walls and floor waterproofing is the main aspect in this regards.
+Walls and floor waterproofing is the main aspect in this regard.
 Thanks to it, one can create a protective layer on the walls and flooring.
 When you decide to waterproof the bathroom, the harmful effects of humidity are significantly decreased.
 When does one need to take care of it?
 What are the most important issues?